otrv4/otrv4/otrv4.md

 8. Store the values of `G3b`, `Pa - Pb`, `Qa - Qb` and `Ra` for use later in the protocol.

-The SMP message 3 has the following data:
+The SMP message 3 has the following data and format:

 ```
 Pa (POINT), Qa (POINT)